 US Department of Agriculture

 Click this link to browse a list of affordable housing in rural Lane County.
-Although not in the Eugene city area, these homes have affordable rents and some have certain demographic restrictions (elderly, etc.).
+Although not in the Eugene city area, these homes have affordable rents.
+Some do have specific demographic restrictions (elderly, etc.).

 Oregon Housing and Community Services